5 Online Businesses You Can Start With No Money

 Basically, you pick a profitable niche for your online business, and then you find an affiliate partner who has products available in that niche.
 Some of the most popular affiliate sites are Clickbank.com, Amazon.com, and CJ Affiliate by Conversant (formerly Commission Junction).
 Between them, they offer just about any digital information product (like ebooks, audio files, video files) or physical product you can think of.
 May big name companies and brands, like Wal-Mart, Home Depot, etc. run their affiliate programs through these third-party affiliate sites.

 With affiliate marketing, you offer the products for sale, for example, on your blog or e-commerce website.
 Each product has a unique link that tracks back to your account with your affiliate partner.
 A prospect who clicks on the link is taken to your partner’s shopping cart for checkout.
 Once they buy, that purchase is recorded and you receive a commission.
-It varies depending on the affiliate partner, but is generally 5 percent to 25 percent, or 50 percent or more with digital information products.
+Commission amounts vary depending on the affiliate partner, but is generally 5 percent to 25 percent, or 50 percent or more with digital information products.

 As you can see, there’s little risk on your part and virtually no investment needed either.
 Just like with drop shipping your only costs will be marketing and advertising to drive traffic and generate the sale.

-They key difference between this and drop shipping is that the business model is even more hands off.
+The key difference between this and drop shipping is that the business model is even more hands off.
 All you have to do is provide a link for the customer to click on and the merchant handles everything; billing, order fulfillment, customer service, etc.

 All you have to do is handle the marketing to get your prospects to buy (through social media, email marketing, blogging, or whatever method you choose).
 But after they click the affiliate link, it’s out of your hands.
 You don’t have to ship products or handle any customer service questions.
 And you certainly don’t have to maintain an inventory.